Busedame/pipex/README.md

 	wc -l -> Reads from fd[0] (Which now contains the output of 'ls') Uses this as input to count how many lines this consists of, and outputs this.
 ```
-We now know that we can execute our commands using `execve()`, and that it has to be done inside child processes.
-We also know that we can connect the two commands by creating a pipe.
-But in order for pipex to work exactly like we want, we still need to handle the two files - the input and output file.

 **What is a file descriptor?**
 A file descriptor (fd) makes the operating system able to identify an open file or resource.
 It is represented by a small positive integer value.